vvgomes/blog/_posts/2016-03-18-spring-data.md

 ## The Problem

-As time goes by and business start to ask more complicated questions, your repository starts to get weird.
+As time goes by and business starts to ask more complicated questions, your repository starts to get weird.
 The following code is an example that illustrates a real world situation I've faced recently:

 {% highlight java %}
 public interface CustomerRepository extends CrudRepository<Customer, Integer> {